 How to Select and Use Laundry Detergents in Hard Water

-This means that up to 30% more detergent must be used and at a higher water temperature than usual to get satisfactory cleaning results.
+This means that up to 30 percent more detergent must be used and at a higher water temperature than usual to get satisfactory cleaning results.
 Having to use more detergent is expensive and higher water temperatures can damage clothes and costs more money in energy bills.

-You can also add 1/2 cup of laundry borax to each load.
-Borax provides water softening by producing (forming a chelate with the minerals so that they are no longer available for reactions) a soluble calcium complex and boosts surfactant performance by preventing precipitation of a calcium/surfactant complex.
+You can also add 1/2 cup laundry borax to each load.
+Borax provides water softening by producing a soluble calcium complex (forming a chelate with the minerals so that they are no longer available for reactions) and boosts surfactant performance by preventing precipitation of a calcium/surfactant complex.

-Homemade laundry detergents often rely on pure soap as a basic ingredient.
+Homemade laundry detergents often rely on a pure soap as a basic ingredient.
 Unfortunately, soap does not perform well in hard water.
 If making homemade laundry detergent for use in hard water areas, increase the amount of borax by at least one third to produce better cleaning.
 You may need to test and adjust your formula to include even more borax.

 How to Make Laundry Water Softer

-So rather than using more detergent, water may be softened in the washer with nonprecipitating ion-exchange water conditioners, commonly sold in grocery stores simply as water softeners or water conditioners.
-If you cannot find them locally, water softeners can be purchased online from Amazon.
+So rather than using more detergent, water can be softened in the washer with nonprecipitating ion-exchange water conditioners, commonly sold in grocery stores simply as water softeners or water conditioners.
+If you cannot find them locally, water softeners can be purchased online.

-Water softener systems which exchange sodium for calcium and magnesium may also be connected to the water supply lines.
-However, those on sodium-restricted diets should consult their physicians before adding a water softener system to lines that supply water for drinking and cooking because the sodium content of the water will increase.
+Water softener systems that exchange sodium for calcium and magnesium may also be connected to the water supply lines.
+However, anyone on a sodium-restricted diet should consult a physician before adding a water softener system to lines that supply water for drinking and cooking because the sodium content of the water will increase.